codeananda/codeananda/README.md

 # Hi!
 I'm Adam 👋

-*A Machine Learning Engineer trying to make the world a better place, one ML model at a time.*
+*A Machine Learning Engineer trying to make the world a better place, one model at a time.*

-### 🚧 I'm Currently Working On...
+### 🏗️ Currently Working On...

 **ChatGPT Development**